Roger Cohen: Career

 In 1983, Cohen joined The Wall Street Journal in Rome to cover the Italian economy.
-The Journal later transferred him to Beirut.
+The Journal sent him to Beirut on assignment, his first experience of covering wars.
 He joined The New York Times in January 1990.
 In the summer of 1991, he co-authored with Claudio Gatti In the Eye of the Storm: The Life of General H. Norman Schwarzkopf.
 The authors wrote the book based on information from Norman Schwarzkopf's sister Sally, without Schwarzkopf's help.

 Cohen worked for The New York Times as its European economic correspondent, based in Paris, from January 1992 to April 1994.
 He then became the paper's Balkan bureau chief, based in Zagreb, from April 1994 to June 1995.
-He covered the Bosnian War and the related Bosnian Genocide.
+He covered the Bosnian War, mainly from Sarajevo, and the related Bosnian Genocide.
 His exposé of a Serb-run Bosnian concentration camp won the Burger Human Rights Award from the Overseas Press Club of America.

 He wrote a retrospective book about his Balkan experiences called Hearts Grown Brutal: Sagas of Sarajevo in 1998.
 It won a Citation for Excellence from the Overseas Press Club in 1999.
 Cohen wrote in Hearts Grown Brutal that his coverage of the war changed him as a person, and that he considers himself lucky to still be alive.
-He later called this period the proudest achievement in his entire journalistic career.
+He later called this period a pivotal moment of his journalistic career, as it was for many reporters of his generation covering a war in Europe.

 He returned to the paper's Paris bureau from June 1995 to August 1998.
-He served as bureau chief of the Berlin bureau after September 1998.
-He took over as foreign editor of the paper's American office in the direct aftermath of the September 11 attacks.
-His unofficial role was made formal on 14 March 2002.
-In his tenure, he planned and then oversaw the paper's coverage of the War in Afghanistan.
-During his first visit to India as an editor, he entered the country without obtaining a visa, having assumed that he would not need one.
-He was then stuck in diplomatic limbo for several hours.
-He has called this the most embarrassing moment in his career.
+He served as chief of the Berlin bureau after September 1998.
+He took over as foreign editor of the paper, based in New York, on the day of the September 11 attacks.
+His acting role was made formal on 14 March 2022.
+During his tenure he planned and oversaw the paper's coverage of the War in Afghanistan and of the international impact of 9/11, in a year when The New York Times won seven Pulitzer Prizes.

-In 2004, he began writing a column called 'Globalist', which is published twice a week in The International Herald Tribune.
+In 2004, he began writing a column called 'Globalist', which was published twice a week in The International Herald Tribune.
 In 2005, Cohen's third book, Soldiers and Slaves: American POWs Trapped by the Nazis' Final Gamble, was published by Alfred A. Knopf.
 In 2006, he became the first senior editor for The International Herald Tribune.

-After columnist Nicholas D. Kristof took a temporary leave in mid-2006, Cohen took over Kristof's position.
-He has written columns for the Times since then.
+After columnist Nicholas D. Kristof took a temporary leave in mid-2006, Cohen took over Kristof's position temporarily.
+He was named a Times columnist in 2009 and wrote an opinion column for more than a decade.
+In 2020, he moved to Paris as Bureau Chief.